algamelomer/line-following-PID/readme.md

 ENB: 10 (PWM for right motor speed)

-Software Dependencies

-Arduino IDE: Required to upload the code to the Arduino board.
-No additional libraries: The code uses only standard Arduino functions.

-Installation and Setup

-Hardware Assembly:

-Connect the IR sensors to the specified analog pins (A0, A1, A3, A4).
-Connect the motor driver to the digital pins (5 to 10).
-Attach the motors to the motor driver outputs.

-Upload the Code:

-Open the Arduino IDE.
-Copy and paste the provided code into a new sketch.
-Select your Arduino board and the appropriate port.
-Upload the code to the Arduino.

-Calibration:

-Place the robot on the line and adjust the IR sensors to ensure proper alignment.
-Fine-tune the PID parameters (Kp, Ki, Kd) and speed settings (baseSpeed, maxSpeed, sharpTurnSpeed) if needed.

-Usage

-Power On: Turn on the robot and position it on the line.
-Line Following: The robot will automatically follow the line using IR sensor data and PID control.
-Sharp Turns: When a sharp turn is detected (via outer sensors), the robot adjusts motor speeds to navigate it.
-Memory-Based Turning: If the line is lost temporarily, the robot uses memory of the last detected outer sensor to continue turning.

-Code Explanation

-Sensor Reading: The readLineSensor() function reads the four IR sensors and calculates an error value based on the line’s position.
-PID Control: The PID algorithm computes a correction value to adjust motor speeds and keep the robot on the line.
-Motor Control: The setMotorSpeed() function sets motor directions and speeds, clamping them within defined limits.
-Sharp Turn Handling: The makeSharpTurn() function adjusts motor speeds for sharp turns when outer sensors are triggered.
-Memory Logic: Outer sensor detections are stored with a timeout, enabling the robot to maintain direction during brief line losses.

-Troubleshooting

-Robot Not Following Line: Verify sensor alignment and ensure the line contrasts well with the surface.
-Erratic Behavior: Adjust PID parameters (Kp, Ki, Kd) for smoother control.
-Motors Not Working: Check motor driver connections and power supply.
-Sensor Malfunction: Test each IR sensor individually to ensure proper operation.

-Contributing
-Contributions are welcome!
-Feel free to fork this project, enhance it, and submit pull requests with improvements.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+📦 Software Dependencies

+Arduino IDE: For uploading code to the Arduino.
+No additional libraries: Uses standard Arduino functions.

+🚀 Installation and Setup

+Hardware Assembly: Connect IR sensors to analog pins (A0, A1, A3, A4), motor driver to digital pins (5-10), and motors to the driver.
+Upload Code: Open Arduino IDE, paste the code, select your board/port, and upload.
+Calibration: Align sensors over the line and adjust PID parameters if needed.

+🎮 Usage

+Power On: Position the robot on the line.
+Line Following: It follows the line using sensor data and PID control.
+Sharp Turns: Adjusts speeds for sharp turns.
+Memory-Based Turning: Continues turning based on the last sensor when the line is lost.

+📝 Code Explanation

+Sensor Reading: Reads IR sensors and calculates line position error.
+PID Control: Adjusts motor speeds for smooth tracking.
+Motor Control: Sets motor direction and speed.
+Sharp Turn Handling: Manages sharp turns with outer sensors.
+Memory Logic: Tracks outer sensor detections with a timeout.

+🛡️ Troubleshooting

+Not Following Line: Check sensor alignment and line contrast.
+Erratic Behavior: Tune PID parameters.
+Motors Not Working: Verify connections and power.

+🤝 Contributing
+Fork this project and submit pull requests with improvements!

+📜 License
+MIT License.
+See LICENSE for details.

+Notes

+Emoji enhance readability and are supported in Markdown.
+Copy and paste emoji directly (e.g., 🤖 for robot).
+Ensure your platform (e.g., GitHub) supports emoji display.